Greatest Literature banner

 Better than the beloved book?

-Mansfield Park (1999): Director Patricia Rozema; writer Rozema; featuring Frances O'Connor, Jonny Lee Miller, Harold Pinter, Embeth Davidtz, Alessandro Nivola
+Mansfield Park (1999): Film, 112 minutes; director Patricia Rozema; writer Rozema; featuring Frances O'Connor, Jonny Lee Miller, Harold Pinter, Embeth Davidtz, Alessandro Nivola

 A couple of issues with Mansfield Park, the novel, make a movie adaptation of it unpalatable for a late-twentieth century audience.
 Fanny Price, the protagonist, is not much of a heroine for a feminist age.
 She's a mousy, timid character, perhaps not even that bright—especially compared to the sparkling, endearing young women taking the lead in most Austen epics.